 The first letter or number in the WMI shows the country of origin of an Audi, i.e., where it was built.
-Meanwhile, the second WMI character indicates the vehicle manufacturer (Audi).
-Finally, the last character in the WMI reveals what automotive category the car belongs to.
+The second WMI character indicates the vehicle manufacturer (Audi).
+Finally, the last character reveals what automotive category the car belongs to.

 Vehicle Descriptor Section (VDS)

-The Vehicle Descriptor Section provides information about several aspects of an Audi vehicle.
+The second group is known as the Vehicle Descriptor Section.
+This section includes all VIN characters in the 4th to 8th positions.
+The Vehicle Descriptor Section (VDS) provides information about several aspects of an Audi vehicle.
 Some of the info you can get from the VDS include the following:

 - The transmission used